AldenSiaZhengHeng/20196637_software/README.md

 7. model folder
 - this folder contain 4 different file to create the database table in mongodb connected.<br />
-    a) purchase.js -> purchase table that store the information of purchase action completed by the customer<br />
+    - a) purchase.js -> purchase table that store the information of purchase action completed by the customer

-    b) refund_ticket.js -> refund table that store the information about the refund details<br />
+    - b) refund_ticket.js -> refund table that store the information about the refund details

-    c) user.js -> store the information for the registered admin<br />
+    - c) user.js -> store the information for the registered admin

-    d) userMessage.js -> store all message with several details such as time, response time etc for further action<br />
+    - d) userMessage.js -> store all message with several details such as time, response time etc for further action

-- the table will automatically created if there is no such table in the databae.
+- **the table will automatically created if there is no such table in the databae.**

 8. public folder
 - this folder contain the css, images, and js files used by the web pages.

-- js folder contain 3 significant file which contain the jquery function for several action:<br />
+- js folder contain 3 significant file which contain the jquery function for several action:
-    a) chat_history.js
+    - a) chat_history.js
-    - this file contain the function that allow the human operator to review the chat history of all use.<br />
+        - this file contain the function that allow the human operator to review the chat history of all use.

-    b) operator.js
+    - b) operator.js
-    - this file contain the function to show, sent, and receive message from customer or notificaiotn.<br />
+        - this file contain the function to show, sent, and receive message from customer or notificaiotn.

-    c) customer.js
+- c) customer.js
-    - this file contain the function to show, sent, and receive message from the human operator.<br />
+    - this file contain the function to show, sent, and receive message from the human operator.

-9. router folder<br />
+9. router folder
-a) appConstants.js
+    - a) appConstants.js
         - this file stored the general message to trigger the event<br />

-b) chat_message.js
+    - b) chat_message.js
         - this file will help to retrieve and process the old message, username and save the converstion from the human operator.<br />

-c) chatConnectionHandler.js
+    - c) chatConnectionHandler.js
-- initialize the connection when the server start<br />
+        - initialize the connection when the server start

-d) customerConnectionHandler.js
+    - d) customerConnectionHandler.js
         - handle and route the customer input message and send to main message component to process by chatbot and return response.
-- the new customer information will be sent to customerStore to save the details and a welcome event will send back to customer.<br />
+        - the new customer information will be sent to customerStore to save the details and a welcome event will send back to customer.

-e) customerStore.js
+    - e) customerStore.js
-- this file will store the customer details that have been created such as customer id, customer name, agent type etc<br />
+        - this file will store the customer details that have been created such as customer id, customer name, agent type etc

-f) messageRouter
+    - f) messageRouter
         - the main router to process the message from user and human operator and send back to both customer ad human operator.
-It will send the message to process by chatbot and receive result to decide next action.<br />
+It will send the message to process by chatbot and receive result to decide next action.

-g) operatorConnectionHandler
+    - g) operatorConnectionHandler
         - handle and route the customer input message and send to main message component to process.
         - it also contain the event handler for operator side for several action that had been mentioned.

 9. sentiment_analysis folder
 - the user input message will be sent through the sentiment_analysis.js in order to calculate the sentiment score and return.

 10. server folder<br />
-a) app.js
+- a) app.js
     - the main component to run the server to host all web pages created.

 11. static folder
 - this folder contain all of the web pages created for both customer and human operator to simulate a real-life customer service chatbot system

 12. userIntentFlow folder
 - this folder contain 4 file to handle several scenario for customer serivce chatbot.
-- if the user is asking FAQ questions, the response will directly return back to message router<br />
+- if the user is asking FAQ questions, the response will directly return back to message router

-a) userIntent.js
+    - a) userIntent.js
-- this file will determine which scenario will be applied based on the predicted intent at the beginning stage.<br />
+        - this file will determine which scenario will be applied based on the predicted intent at the beginning stage.

-b) userPurchaseFlow.js
+    - b) userPurchaseFlow.js
-- contain the IF-THEN scripts to handle the purchase flow create in order to achieve it<br />
+        - contain the IF-THEN scripts to handle the purchase flow create in order to achieve it

-c) userRefundFlow.js
+    - c) userRefundFlow.js
-- contain the IF-THEN scripts to handle the refund flow create in order to achieve it<br />
+        - contain the IF-THEN scripts to handle the refund flow create in order to achieve it

-d) userTrackingFlow.js
+    - d) userTrackingFlow.js
         - contain the IF-THEN scripts to handle the tracking flow create in order to achieve it

 13. model.nlp file
 - the chatbot model that has been trained and will be load in chatbot.js to process customer messages.